 The Art of Managing a Cross-Functional Team

-Harvard Business Review did a study which found that a whopping 75% of cross-functional teams were dysfunctional!
+Harvard Business Review did a study which found that a a whopping 75% of cross-functional teams were dysfunctional!

 Here’s why these work styles have failed to work: